 It is clear that the gaps that psychometric test results fill allow selection decisions to be made with consideration of a wide range of factors.
-If both a personality and cognitive test have been administered, in conjunction with the readings taken from phone screens and interview(s), the results will provide insight into a candidate’s natural tendencies as well as their abilities and potential capability in a performance context.
+If both a personality and cognitive test have been administered, in conjunction with the readings taken from phone screens, interview(s) and reference(s), the results will provide insight into a candidate’s natural tendencies as well as their abilities and potential capability in a performance context.
 Due to the numerical outputs that the tests provide, psychometric tests promote a platform for comparison across candidates using directly measurable criteria, again eliminating the influence of bias and non-measurable opinions.
 As a result, the combination of these sources of information allow hiring managers to make more accurate selection decisions that can be made on the basis of whether the candidate fits the selection criteria that the role requires (as outlined in the job description and/or person specification).

 Subsequently, this will likely improve employee development and retention, as the selection process will have found a candidate that will fit with the team and organisation.
 Ultimately this will lead the candidate to experience job satisfaction once in the role, and as a result, experience reduced turnover intentions early in the employment, giving them time to fully establish themselves in the role and develop their skills.
 An accurately fitting selection decision will also reduce the probation time of the newly appointment candidate, as they will likely pick up the role more quickly, due to their aligned skill set identified in the thorough recruitment process.